 Perform an authoritative (or primary) restore operation of SYSVOL only for the first DC to be restored in the forest root domain.
 Incorrectly performing primary restore operations of the SYSVOL on other DCs leads to replication conflicts of SYSVOL data.

-Perform a full server recovery and then then force an authoritative synchronization of SYSVOL.
+- Perform a full server recovery and then force an authoritative synchronization of SYSVOL.
 For detailed procedures, see Performing a full server recovery and Perform an authoritative synchronization of DFSR-replicated SYSVOL.

 After you restore and restart the writeable DC, verify that the failure did not affect the data on the DC.
 If the DC data is damaged, then repeat step 2 with a different backup.